Contents of the Voyager Golden Record: Sounds

 Included within the Sounds of Earth audio portion of the Golden Record is a track containing the inspirational message per aspera ad astra in Morse code.
 Translated from Latin, it means 'through hardships to the stars.'

 Brainwaves

 The life signs included on the record were an hour-long recording of the heartbeat and brainwaves of Ann Druyan, who would later marry Carl Sagan.
-The hour-long recording was compressed into the span of a minute to be able to fit into the essay.
+The hour-long recording was compressed into the span of a minute to be able to fit into the record.
 In the epilogue of the 1997 book Billions and Billions, she describes the experience:

 On February 12, 2010, an interview with Ann Druyan was aired on NPR during which the above was explained in more detail.

 Music

 Following the section on the sounds of Earth, there is an eclectic 90-minute selection of music from many cultures, including Eastern and Western classics.
 The selections include:

 It has been claimed that Sagan had originally asked for permission to include "Here Comes the Sun" from the Beatles' album Abbey Road; but while the Beatles favored it, EMI opposed it and the song was not included.
 However, this has been refuted by Timothy Ferris, who worked on the selection with Sagan; he said the song was never even considered for inclusion.